dbos-inc/dbos-docs/docs/tutorials/idempotency-tutorial.md

 Idempotency keys are not automatically used for [handlers](./http-serving-tutorial#handlers).
 Instead, if you invoke an operation from a handler, you can manually pass in an idempotency key as an argument to [`context.invoke`](..).
-The syntax for invoking `Class.operation` with an idempotecy key is:
+The syntax for invoking `Class.operation` with an idempotency key is:

 ```javascript
   @GetApi(...)